xi/ldif3/README.rst

 ldif3 - generate and parse LDIF data (see `RFC 2849`_).

-This is a fork of the ``ldif`` module from `python-ldap`_.
-See the first entry in CHANGES.rst for a list of differences from the original version.
+This is a fork of the ``ldif`` module from `python-ldap`_ with python3/unicode support.
+See the first entry in CHANGES.rst for a more complete list of differences.

 Usage
 -----